linux-nvme/nvme-cli/doc/libnvme.rst

 **Description**

-The Flush command is used to request that the contents of volatile write cache be made non-volatile.
+The Flush command requests that the contents of volatile write cache be made non-volatile.

 **Return**